denysbondar2002/SF-CC-DevOps/6c/README.md

+# Terraform module to deploy a VM running Nginx Web server

-This configuration setup an EC2 Instance
+## This configuration setup an EC2 Instance

 To run this configuration you need to do these steps:
 1. Install terraform